matthew-tfs/mjcb.io/content/about.md

 ## Overview ##

-My name is Matthew Burr and I am an IT consultant and contractor in the Greater Toronto Area.
+My name is Matthew Burr, and I am an IT consultant and contractor in the Greater Toronto Area.

-I have over 14 years of experience specializing in network and systems administration, as well as network security and network architecture.
-I have worked in various industries in my career including government, social media, manufacturing, non-profits, software development, retail and financial services.
+I have over 15 years of experience specializing in network and systems administration, as well as network security and network architecture.
+I have worked in various industries in my career including government, social media, manufacturing, non-profits, software development, retail, and financial services.

 I have also volunteered with various non-profit organizations in the GTA, both in IT and non-IT roles.